 However, combating data incidents requires knowledge of what data has been stolen, and by whom.
 It is with this information that businesses and customers can react to protect themselves.

 It's hard to find any reports on any cyberattacks in the Nigerian media.
 It's hard to use that as a gauge of actual loss of information, given that companies are not mandated to report when they lose customer information.

 How bad are cyber incidents in Nigeria?

-It turns out that Nigeria is one of the most vulnerable countries in the world to cyber attacks - 16th worst in the world in 2016, an improvement from 2nd the year before.
+It turns out that Nigeria is one of the world's most vulnerable countries to cyber attacks - 16th worst in the world in 2016, an improvement from 2nd the year before.
 In 2018 alone, about 60% of Nigerian firms suffered an attack, and we spent about $270 million on cybersecurity.

 So Nigerian firms are being attacked, but no one is reporting what is stolen.

-Despite spending good money for cybersecurity, Nigerian companies are reported to have lost “billions” of naira to cyber attacks in 2018.
+Despite spending good money on cybersecurity, Nigerian companies reportedly lost “billions” of naira to cyber attacks in 2018.
 Even the NCC lamented that cyber-attacks are one of the biggest headaches of the telecommunications industry.